Diagnostic Interview

 Initial assessment

-Diagnostic Interview templates are commonly used during the initial assessment of a patient.
+Diagnostic Interview templates are commonly used during a patient's initial assessment.
 This allows the clinician to gather detailed information about the patient's symptoms, history, and current mental state, which is then used to make an accurate diagnosis.

 Differential diagnosis